jpverkamp/blog/content/programming/programming-praxis/2013-01-16-translate-csv-to-html.md

 From there, we'll want to output that as HTML, but we'll get to that in a bit.
 If you'd like to follow along with the full code though, you can do so on GitHub: <a href="https://github.com/jpverkamp/small-projects/blob/master/blog/csv-to-html.rkt" title="GitHub: csv to html source">csv to html source</a>

-My basic avenue of attack is to use a {{< wikipedia "finite state machine" >}} to parse the input.
+My basic avenue of attack is to use a [[wiki:finite state machine]]() to parse the input.
 I'm going to have four states:

 * start -- when we're starting a line item